Designing the Feedback System for AI Summaries at Sprinklr

 Once we aligned on a design direction, I walked through the solution with PM and Dev to ensure it met the business needs and was technically feasible.
 This gave the team a chance to raise concerns, clarify edge cases, and begin laying the engineering foundation in parallel with design refinement.

-I then completed the full user flows and interaction details for each user story and shared them with the Principal Designer for review.
+I then completed the full screen flows and interaction details for each user story and shared them with the Principal Designer for review.
 While waiting on feedback, I kept PM and Dev in the loop so we could proactively catch issues early.

 After a few rounds of iteration, the Principal Designer approved the flows, and Dev confirmed they were ready to begin final implementation.